VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 the book of record for the data stored by the system.

-In addition, you can use event sourcing as a source of audit data, as a way to query historic state, and to replay events for debugging and problem analysis.
+In addition, you can use event sourcing as a source of audit data, as a way to query historic state, gain new business insights from past data, and to replay events for debugging and problem analysis.

 ## User stories